-The \$11,000 and \$141,150 convertible notes payable outstanding at October 31, 2015 were convertible 30 days from the first day the Company's common shares are qualified for trading on the OTC Bulletin Board, which occurred in November 2012.
-As of October 31, 2015, these two convertible notes had not been converted and therefore are in default.
+The \$11,000 and \$141,150 convertible notes payable outstanding at January 31, 2016 were convertible 30 days from the first day the Company's common shares are qualified for trading on the OTC Bulletin Board, which occurred in November 2012.
+As of January 31, 2016, these two convertible notes had not been converted and therefore are in default.

 On December 3, 2014, the Company entered into a convertible promissory note with an institutional investor ("Investor") for \$38,000, which bore interest at an annual rate of 8% and matured on September 5, 2015.
 The Investor had the right, after the first 180 days of the note, to convert the note and accrued interest in whole or in part into shares of the common stock of the Company at a price per share equal to 58% (representing a discount rate of 42%) of the average of the lowest three trading prices for the Company's common stock during the ten trading day period ending one trading day prior to the date of the conversion notice.
-At any time for the period beginning on the date of the note upon payment of an amount equal to the outstanding principal multiplied by 120%, together with accrued and unpaid interest.
+At any time for the period beginning on the date of the note and ending on the date which is 30 days following the date of the note, the Company could prepay the note upon payment of an amount equal to the outstanding principal multiplied by 120%, together with accrued and unpaid interest.
 The amount of the prepayment increased every subsequent 30 days to 125%, 130%, 135%, 140% and 145% of the outstanding principal together with accrued and unpaid interest.
-After the expiration of 180 days following the date of the note, the Company of 180 days following the date of the note, the Company increased every subsequent 30 days to 125%, 130%, 135%,
+After the expiration of 180 days following the date of the note, the Company had no right of prepayment.